datacarpentry/sql-socialsci/episodes/09-Joins.md

 The relational design makes use of multiple tables as a way of avoiding repetition of data.
 Joining tables re-introduces the replication of the data.

+## There are severeal different join types possible

 |Join Type | What it does |
 |-----------------------------|:------|
 |Inner Join | Matched rows in both tables are returned|